Say-Their-Name/say-their-names-ios/CONTRIBUTING.md

 Welcome!
 Thank you for being here and for willing to contribute to the cause.

-Below you will find some information about the project that will help get started with your contributions.
+Below you will find some information about the project that will help you get started.

 ## Community